Blocking ads removes funding from us!

 Weak speaker, disappointing vibration motor and much more.

-The Magenta T Phone Pro Unfortunately, it only offers a mono speaker, which does not deliver a good sound.
+Unfortunately, the Magenta T Phone Pro only has a mono speaker, which doesn't produce good sound.
 It doesn't get particularly loud and sounds extremely thin overall.
-The built-in vibration motor sounds very unpleasant and gives an extremely inferior feeling in the hand.
+The built-in vibration motor sounds very unpleasant and gives an extremely poor feeling in the hand.

 To end the short test on a positive note, I would like to praise the fast and reliable fingerprint sensor and the existing 3,5 mm jack on the bottom.